Skip to main content

 • In the USA, seasonal influenza activity is low.

-• In the European Union/European Economic Area (EU/EEA), most reporting countries have returned to baseline or low levels of influenza activity.
+• In the European Union/European Economic Area (EU/EEA), influenza activity has returned to low or baseline levels in all countries.

 RSV

-• In Canada, most indicators of RSV activity are low and stable.
+• In Canada, indicators of RSV activity remain at interseasonal levels.

-• In the USA, RSV activity has declined to low levels.
+• In the USA, RSV activity is very low.

-• In the EU/EEA, RSV activity has fallen to low levels in all reporting countries.
+• In the EU/EEA, RSV activity has returned to low or baseline levels in all countries.

 COVID-19

-• In Canada, most indicators of COVID-19 activity are low and stable.
+• In Canada, all indicators of COVID-19 activity are at or near the lowest levels reported this season.

 Dashboards